-- 12. If you determined that the /tmp directory has less than 400 MB of free disk space, then identify a file system with at least 400 MB of free space and set the TMP and TMPDIR environment variables to specify a temporary directory on this file system: - To determine the free disk space on each mounted file system, use the following command:
+- 12. If you determined that the /tmp directory has less than 400 MB of free disk space, then identify a file system with at least 400 MB of free space and set the TMP and TMPDIR environment variables to specify a temporary directory on this file system: - a.
+Use the bdf command to identify a suitable file system with sufficient free space. - b.
+If you are not logged in as the root user, then enter the following command to switch user to root:

 '''

-df -k
+$ su -

+password:

+#

 '''

-b.
 If necessary, enter commands similar to the following to create a temporary directory on the file system that you identified, and set the appropriate permissions on the directory:

 '''

-$ sudo mkdir /mount_point/tmp
+mkdir /mount_point/tmp

-$ sudo chmod a+wr /mount_point/tmp
+chmod a+wr /mount_point/tmp

 exit

 '''